yadav-avanish/fetchrewards-sdet/README.md

-##########
-This repo solves the Fake Goladbar game for the SDET role at Fetchrewards.
+# Identify the **Fake Gold Bar** -- Excercise for the SDET role at Fetchrewards.

-Must Have's
+## Must Have's
-    * Python 3.5+
+    * Python 3.6+
     * PIP
-    * Browsers: Firefox
+    * Browsers: Chrome or Firefox

-#########

-DEFECTS:
+### Observations:
     * RESULT and RESET buttons have duplicate id's

-TESTS:
-    duplicate warning - same side and both sides similar single, double, all inputs on both sides YAY message
-    Inject wrong input via JavaScript
+    * Typo in success message.
+Should have been "Yay!
+You found it!"

-  # Setup
+## Setup
-  This project requires Python 3.

   To set up the Python environment and install dependencies, run:

       > pip install pipenv
       > pipenv install

-  ## Running Tests
+  ### Running Tests
-  You will need a CrossBrowserTesting license to run the tests in this project.
-  You can obtain a trial license from https://crossbrowsertesting.com/.
-  Add your username and authentication key to `cbt_config.json`.

    To run tests, run the following command from the project's root directory:

       > pipenv run python -m pytest

-  The terminal will print the pytest banner.
-  Be patient - tests may take a few seconds to complete.
-  You can also check results on the CrossBrowserTesting website.
+    Note: To run tests on firefox, set the following property in config.json ` "browser" : "firefox" `
+    Note: Only Chrome and Firefox are currently supported